Pkcs11Interop/pkcs11-logger/README.md

 ### Windows

-Execute the build script on a 64-bit Windows machine with [Visual Studio 2022 Community](https://visualstudio.microsoft.com/vs/community/) (or higher) installed:
+Execute the build script on a 64-bit Windows machine with [Visual Studio 2022 Community](https://visualstudio.microsoft.com/vs/community/) (or newer) installed:

 ```
 cd build/windows/
 build.bat
 ```

-The script should use Visual Studio to build both 32-bit (pkcs11-logger-x86.dll) and 64-bit (pkcs11-logger-x64.dll) versions of logger library.
+The script should use Visual Studio to build both 32-bit (`pkcs11-logger-x86.dll`) and 64-bit (`pkcs11-logger-x64.dll`) versions of logger library.

 ### Linux

-Execute the build script on a 64-bit Linux machine with GCC, GNU Make and GCC multilib support installed (available in [build-essential](https://packages.ubuntu.com/jammy/build-essential) and [gcc-multilib](https://packages.ubuntu.com/jammy/gcc-multilib) packages on Ubuntu 22.04 LTS):
+Execute the build script on a 64-bit Linux machine with GCC, GNU Make and GCC multilib support installed (available in [build-essential](https://packages.ubuntu.com/noble/build-essential) and [gcc-multilib](https://packages.ubuntu.com/noble/gcc-multilib) packages on Ubuntu 24.04 LTS):

 ```
 cd build/linux/
 sh build.sh
 ```

-The script should use GCC to build both 32-bit (pkcs11-logger-x86.so) and 64-bit (pkcs11-logger-x64.so) versions of logger library.
+The script should use GCC to build both 32-bit (`pkcs11-logger-x86.so`) and 64-bit (`pkcs11-logger-x64.so`) versions of logger library.

 ### macOS